wouterverweirder/web-project-validator/README.md

 Analyse an html project automatically and get a report with info on:

-- html validation (using validator.nu)
+- html validation
 - html outline (using h5o)
 - css quality (using stylelint)
 - file naming (use lowercase characters, no special characters, ...)
 - file resolving (get reports if referenced files cannot be found)
-- screenshots (phantomjs & firefox)
 - images (which images are loaded from image tags, which images are css background images)

 ## Installation

-The validator runs on node 4+.
+The validator runs on node 5+.
 There are 2 additional dependencies:

 ### PhantomJS